fedfioravanti/Regression-and-Classification-to-Predict-House-Prices/README-mod.md

 ## Data Collection

-The data used in this project
+The data used in this project comes from the [Ames Housing dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) made available on Kaggle.
+The dataset consists of about 1,400 properties and 80 features.

 .
 The raw data retrieved from the last scrape - the most fruitful - consisted of almost 240,000 job listings each containing 8 features.